 Early game is where he struggles the most, finding it difficult to gank if the opponent is not in the middle or pushed up in their lane.
 If he has red, this is a tad easier to achieve but otherwise he needs level 3 and a slight advantage.
 While he deals a lot of damage, he does usually require the allied laner's help to take someone down from full HP if Flash isn't popped.

 Middle game is where Renekton shines.
-Usually you have Skirmisher's Sabre and Tiamat at this point (if not better) with Boots of Speed aiding your ganking.
+Usually you have Skirmisher's Sabre and Tiamat at this point (if not better) with Boots aiding your ganking.
 Technically this is where, through-out the game, Renekton finds his biggest powerspike.
 All the actives provided make him a threat to watch out for.
 And if he encounters a ward he has the greatest of ease killing it.